soulemanou-software/Leaderboard-API/README.md

 # Leaderboard-API-service.
 ## description
 The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.

+## Built With

+- Major languages
+  - Html
+  - css
+  - javascript

+- Technologies used
+ - webpack
+ - linter

+### Live server

+Check the live demo here [Live demo](https://fastdevz.me/Leaderboard-API/)
+## Getting Started

-### To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps.
+### Prerequisites
+- A browser
+- Webpack installed (if not install use this Guide to install it) [Webpack installation](https://webpack.js.org/guides/)
+- stable internet.

+### Setup
-- Clone this repo to your machine by using Git clone: Git clone `https://github.com/soulemanou software/Leader-Board`
+#### Clone this repo to your machine by using Git clone:
+- Git clone `https://github.com/soulemanou software/Leader-Board`
 - open in your vs code terminal and run live server

+### Install
+#### In your vs code terminal do the following:

 - `npm install -g @lhci/cli@0.7.x`
 - `npm install --save-dev hint@6.x`
 - `npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x`
+### Usage
+- use to input user name and scores
+- organised user information

 ### Run the following tests: